Apply for an Electronic Travel Authorisation (ETA) to visit the UK.

 Full List — All UK ETA Eligible Countries 2026

 The following 85 nationalities are required to obtain a UK ETA before travelling to or transiting through the United Kingdom.
-The list is current as of May 2026.
+The list is current as of June 2026.
 Once you have confirmed your nationality is eligible, see our nationality-specific guides below for detailed information on costs, travel routes and practical considerations for your country.

 🌍 Europe (35 countries)